NicoleJackson89/pp4-recipe-share/README.md

 ![Delete Modal](./assets/docs/delete-modal.png)
 </details>

-- A delete modal has been implement to prompt the user when they choose to delete a comment they created to prevent accidental deletion.
+- A delete modal has been implemented to prompt the user when they choose to delete a comment they created to prevent accidental deletion.

 ### Future Features / Features left to implement